-- 3.14 A councillor may, by way of a notice submitted under clause 3.10, ask a question for response by the GM about the performance or operations of the council. - 3.15 A councillor is not permitted to ask a question with notice under clause 3.14 that comprises a complaint against the GM or a member of staff of the council, or a question that implies wrongdoing by the GM or a member of staff of the council. - 3.16 The GM or their nominee may respond to a question with notice submitted under clause 3.14 by way of a report included in the business papers for the relevant meeting of the council or orally at the meeting.
+- 3.14 A councillor may, by way of a notice submitted under clause 3.10, ask a question for response by the general manager about the performance or operations of the council. - 3.15 A councillor is not permitted to ask a question with notice under clause 3.14 that comprises a complaint against the general manager or a member of staff of the council, or a question that implies wrongdoing by the general manager or a member of staff of the council. - 3.16 The general manager or their nominee may respond to a question with notice submitted under clause 3.14 by way of a report included in the business papers for the relevant meeting of the council or orally at the meeting.